-But no, the day was mildly disappointing, like when the cutest guy asks you to the dance, and he turns out not to have much personality after all.
+But no, except for one special piece, the day was mildly disappointing, like when the cutest guy asks you to the dance, and he turns out not to have much personality after all.
 The lecture was brief and uninformative, until the Q&A, when the chef fielded a couple of questions on baking philosophy (OK – I confess – I was the one who asked), and actually got into the science of some of it.
-And then the recipes for the day included a pound cake/coffee cake with chocolate chips in it, which even the chef described as “a great item to take to a church reception because it’s the last thing to get eaten, so it always looks like there’s still food on the table.”
+The recipes for the day included a pound cake/coffee cake with chocolate chips in it, which even the chef described as “a great item to take to a church reception because it’s the last thing to get eaten, so it always looks like there’s still food on the table.”
 Not a glowing recommendation, if you ask me.
 Also on the list to make were chocolate cake with chocolate icing (for this I need a course?) and candy turtles (boring).

 So – pie crust.
 Before this course, I approached pie dough with fear and loathing.
 Dodging and weaving, I covered the landscape in variety and creativity, as I reached for alternatives: from crumb crusts to all kinds of refrigerated or frozen crusts, and finally, to redesigning my menus around no-crust desserts.
 So I was thrilled to face this challenge in a venue with a real professional watching over me.
 With only nine students in the class, we had room for each person to manage the full list of recipes, and the chef had time to instruct us individually on our dough-making.

-It turns out that dough-making is as simple as, um, pie.
-Kitchen Goddess tip #1: Butter makes a better flavor, but shortening makes a flakier crust.
-So in choosing your fat, try a mixture of butter and shortening.
-(Or, as chef suggested, run your own taste test, making pie crust with all butter, then all shortening, then whatever proportion.
-If you have that kind of time, which I do not.)
-So I used a half each.
-KG tip #2: You also want to leave small bits of butter unincorporated – unlike the creaming process for cakes, where the mixture should be smooth – to produce little pockets of air in your crust, for flakiness.
-KG tip #3: To keep the dough from sticking (my major problem in disasters past), chill it well (at least 20 mins) before rolling it out, and throw down plenty of flour on the counter.
+KG tip #3: To keep the dough from sticking (a major problem for me in disasters past), chill it well (at least 20 minutes) before rolling it out, and throw down plenty of flour on the counter.
 I was always hesitant over the flour, but chef was mighty generous when she demonstrated the technique.
 And she rotated the dough a quarter turn after each couple of swipes with the rolling pin.
 Roll with even, steady strokes all across the dough circle until you get it down to a one-eighth inch thickness.
-KG tip #4: An egg wash (equal parts egg and milk) brushed over the exposed part of the crust will help it brown.
-An egg/milk mixture is better than egg/water, because of the natural sugar in the milk; and in fact, you can use milk or cream alone to get the effect.

 Rustic Pear Galette